ivonunes/plumekit/docs/start/tutorial.md

 persists.

-If a handler throws while you're developing, `dev` shows a full error page (the error, the request, and your route table) instead of a bare 500.
+If a handler throws while you're developing, `dev` shows a full error page (the error, the request and your route table) instead of a bare 500.
 In production it's a clean 500.

 ## Where to go next